Roseville Probate Attorneys

-There are several rules and regulations that we will discuss with you so you know exactly what to expect and when to expect them.
-You may not be able to avoid probate, but we'll do our best to help you avoid surprises.
+We will discuss several rules and regulations with you so you know exactly what to expect and when to expect them.
+You may be unable to avoid probate, but we’ll do our best to help you avoid surprises.

 Should You Hire a Probate Attorney?

-At Patton Law group, we understand that probate can seem like an overwhelming process, especially if a loved one died before creating a will.
-After all, we often tell people that part of the reason they should set up a trust is to avoid the probate system and all of the pitfalls that accompany it.
-If you find yourself facing probate, however, that doesn’t mean the process has to be overwhelming or more complicated than necessary.
+At Patton Law Group, we understand that probate can seem like an overwhelming process, especially if a loved one dies before creating a will.
+After all, we often tell people that part of the reason they should set up a trust is to avoid the probate system and all of its pitfalls.
+However, if you find yourself facing probate, that doesn’t mean the process has to be overwhelming or more complicated than necessary.

 Patton Law Group is the team on your side.
 When you work with us, you’ll have help with the process, advice when you need it, answers to your questions, and the comfort of knowing that you’re not alone in this matter.

-Sometimes the best way to deal with the probate process in California is to avoid it altogether by making certain arrangements while you or your loved one is still alive.
+Sometimes, the best way to deal with the probate process in California is to avoid it altogether by making specific arrangements while you or your loved one is still alive.

-Our probate proceedings lawyers in Roseville can help you skip probate by establishing the certain arrangements such as trusts, joint ownership, on death arrangements and more.
+Our probate proceedings lawyers in Roseville can help you skip probate by establishing specific arrangements such as trusts, joint ownership, on-death arrangements and more.